zyxranx/sparx/README.md

 # sparx
-Intended to buy things.
+Created to be used to buy stuff.
+We dont care about exchanges listing at all.
-- Its a copy of bitcoin but at least its not POS.
+- Yes,  Its a copy of bitcoin but at least its not POS.

 Well,
 Like the slogan suggest this cryptocurrency is intented to me money.